w3f/polkadot-wiki/docs/learn/learn-comparisons-restaking.md

 ### Restaking vs. Liquid Staking

 Liquid Staking preserve liquidity through an LP token (liquidity provider).
-This LP token is exchangeable one-to-one to the native token, but is usable for DeFi purposes.
-For example, a user may stake 10 DOT natively, and the liquid staking protocol returns 10 lpDOT in return.
+This LP token is exchangeable one-to-one to the native token, but is usable for DeFi purposes (usually in a decentralized exchange, or DEX).

+The conversion for liquid staking can only occur once.
+For example,a user may stake 10 DOT natively, and the liquid staking protocol returns 10 lpDOT in return.
 The 10 lpDOT can be used while my 10 DOT is staked.
-The conversation only occurs once.

 Restaking can occur twice - firstly with staked ETH, for example, then secondly to whichever service it chooses to secure.